EstelleGvl/unknownhands/pages/about.md

   - **Inclusions:** Named female scribes; anonymous hands plausibly attributable to women; collaborative production where women’s roles can be argued from evidence.
   - **Exclusions:** Hebrew, Arabic, Syriac and other non-Western European languages for now (by design, due to language coverage and project scale); printed books except where directly tied to manuscript copying practices.

-# Evidence and uncertainty

-We encode the strength of evidence for each attribution so users can filter and interpret responsibly:
-  - High - explicit colophon/signature or converging documentary proof.
-  -	Medium - strong palaeographical/prosopographical argument; partial documentary support.
-  - Low - suggestive but incomplete indicators (context, paratexts, institutional practice).

-Uncertain fields (dates, places, identifications) carry text qualifiers and ranges to account for uncertainty.

-# Multilingualism

-Many women worked across Latin and vernaculars or multiple dialects.
-We record:
-  - languages at different descriptive levels;
-  -	known/likely dialects or script habits;
-  -	translation or adaptation roles when identifiable.

-This enables analysis of literacy, training, and audience beyond a single language label.

 # Data sources & curation

 Data are compiled from catalogues, archival descriptions, published scholarship, institutional records, and first-hand examination where possible.
 Each claim includes: